robbpriestley/MazeGenerator/README.md

 #### Potential Applications

 This algorithm is suitable for use in video game applications.
-It was originally developed as an aspect of an iPhone video game I produced in 2013 called **Robot Attack Maze**.
-I have also separately extended the algorithm to include rooms and other special features that produce fully **standalone** game levels for a variety of gaming purposes.
+It was originally developed as an aspect of an **iPhone** video game I produced in 2013 called **Robot Attack Maze**.
+I have also (separately from this demonstration) extended the algorithm to include rooms and other special features that produce richly detailed **standalone** game levels for an RPG game concept.